SCPR/kpcc-data-team/data/lasd-shootings-details/README.md

 [After](http://www.la-sheriff.org/s2/page_render.aspx?pagename=info_detail_03):
 ![](lasd_after.png)

 LASD Captain Christopher Reed said that the data was removed from that page on June 21, 2016.
-The three fields had been removed from the page on January 5, 2016.
+The three fields had been removed from the county data site on January 5, 2016.

 Get in touch at amendelsonATscprDOTorg